aipavilion/aipavilion.github.io/src/content/post/week2.md

 **Chapter 9:**

-1. Harari writes about the unification of human cultures to the point where nearly all humans are closely interconnected.
+Question 1: Harari writes about the unification of human cultures to the point where nearly all humans are closely interconnected.
 What is the most different culture you've experienced?
 How fundamentally different is it from your own?

 **Chapter 10:**

-2. Harari writes, "We accept the dollar in payment, because we trust in God and the US secretary of the treasury.".
+Question 2: Harari writes, "We accept the dollar in payment, because we trust in God and the US secretary of the treasury.".
 What are we actually trusting the US secretary of the treasury to do?
 (Hint: since 2003, we're also putting a lot of trust in a different cabinet secretary.)

 **Chapter 11:**

-3. "As the twenty-first century unfolds, nationalism is fast losing ground.
+Question 3: "As the twenty-first century unfolds, nationalism is fast losing ground.
 More and more people believe that all of humankind is the legitimate source of political authority, rather than the members of a particular nationality, and that safeguarding human rights and